BJP says Kejriwal 'kingpin' of excise policy 'scam', handcuffs getting close to him | Politics

 Addressing a press conference here, BJP national spokesperson Gaurav Bhatia alleged that Kejriwal was busy indulging in corruption when Covid-affected people needed his help.

 ''Roots of the excise policy 'scam' lead to the doorstep of corrupt Kejriwal.
-No one is above law and no corrupt person will be spared,'' he said.
+No one is above the law and no corrupt person will be spared,'' he said, adding that it is shameful Sisodia is saying it is a ''small scam of Rs one crore only''.

 Delhi BJP president Adesh Gupta, who also addressed the press conference, said, ''Delhi's excise policy has proved to be a corrupt one.
 Arvind Kejriwal is the kingpin of this entire scam.''
 Bhatia said the AAP should tell within 24 hours why it withdrew the new excise policy if there was no corruption in the matter.